ryderabel/ryderabel.github.io/index.md

 * Shawshank Redemption

 #### Games
-I enjoy Stardew Valley, it's sucha relaxing game!
+I enjoy Stardew Valley, it's such a relaxing game!
 I used to enjoy Battlefield 3 and Halo Reach.

 #### Podcasts